 As I said before, we wanted to be close as close as possible to the beach (we knew we probably wouldn't find anything RIGHT on the sand for less than 100 bucks, we wanted a pool, and we wanted a villa large enough for all five of us.

-That's exactly what Kata Noi Resort offered (click this link to check prices or book now).
+That's exactly what Kata Noi Resort (read reviews / see prices) offered.
 The hotel is down a little lane off the main road so you don't hear noise from traffic.
 They offer regular rooms, but definitely opt for the private villas, which have great balconies, kitchens, two separate bedrooms, and safes for your valuables.

 Kata Noi Resort: The Best Family hotel in Phuket (on a budget)